MODM Clinical Database Management

 Knowledge of the international professional and cultural environment

-Exercises on a digital platform aimed at reviewing and consolidating language knowledge.
+Exercises on a digital platform designed to review and reinforce language proficiency.

 Developing communication skills in a foreign language.